 The development of NM has been accompanied by great responsibility since the safety of both the professional and the patient depends on the correct use of radiation.
 The professional should not be harmed by the radiation needed to perform each procedure, and the patient should only be exposed to radiation after the benefit/risk ratio has been considered.

 This year’s Technologist’s Guide aims to give an overview of the principles of radiation protection and to provide the professional with the knowledge required to act in accordance with these principles.
 A further intention is to set out the principles of dose optimisation.
 There is a consensus that all NM procedures must be justified; furthermore, the radiation used in each procedure must be carefully calculated and based on rigorous quality standards.

-This book starts with overviews on the interaction of radiation with matter and the fundamentals of dosimetry.
-It ontinues by covering the international basic safety standards and radiobiology principles.
+This book starts with overviews of the interaction of radiation with matter and the fundamentals of dosimetry.
+It continues by covering the international basic safety standards and radiobiology principles.
 The basic concepts of dose optimisation for diagnostic and therapeutic procedures involving the use of radionuclides are explained, and an individual chapter focuses specifically on dose optimisation in the paediatric population.
-After this, aspects of occupational radiation protection are covered, and finally the design of an NM department is discussed, keeping in mind the particularities that need to be considered in order to ensure compliance with radiation protection standards.
+After this, aspects of occupational radiation protection are covered, and finally, the design of an NM department is discussed, keeping in mind the particularities that need to be considered to ensure compliance with radiation protection standards.
 Each chapter includes a description of the specific role of NMTs as main actors in procedures who also bear responsibility for the application of radiation protection in daily practice.